Shikharai100/notes-frontend/README.md

 _Add screenshots of your application here._

-## 📌 Future Improvements
+##  Future Improvements

 -  User authentication
+-  Backend API with Node.js and Express
+-  MongoDB integration
+-  Search and filter notes
+-  Categories and tags
 -  Dark mode
-- Search notes
-- Categories and tags
-- Backend integration
-- Cloud storage
+-  Deploy the application

-## 👨‍💻 Author
+##  Author

 **Shikha**